lostjared/AF_Filter.Qt/README.md

 # AF_Filter.Qt

-Cross platform version of AF_Filter using Qt4.
+Cross platform version of AF_Filter using Qt
 Supported Operating Systems: Windows, Linux, MacOS X.

 Now it is just time to come up with better filters since  the GUI is complete